 Can I format my corrupted hard disk drive?

 Using an external hard drive is a good way to back up your computer's information.
 But if the external hard drive has been corrupted, it can't be used with your computer.
-One way to try to fix this problem is to reformat the drive and wipe it of any information.
+One way to try to fix this problem is to reformat the drive and wipe it off any information.
 This will reset it to its initial factory settings.

 Conclusion